- Home

 Having RAI treatment

-RAI treatment will make you radioactive for a few days, and you will need to stay in hospital during this time.
-See this table for an outline of the safety measures that will be in place while you are having treatment.
+You will be admitted to hospital on the day of the RAI treatment.
+After swallowing the RAI tablet, your body fluids will be radioactive for a few days and you will need to stay in hospital during this time.
+See Safety precautions during RAI treatment for an outline of the safety measures that will be in place while you are having treatment.
+It’s a good idea to ask any questions about this before you go into hospital, so you are prepared.

-The radioisotope scan may also show if cancer has spread to your lymph nodes or other areas of your body.
+The scan may also show if cancer has spread to your lymph nodes or other areas of your body.

-Listen to our podcasts on Making Treatment Decisions and Coping with a Cancer Diagnosis
+Podcast: Coping with a Cancer Diagnosis

 More resources